 Endometriosis is a painful condition that affects more than 11% of American women in their childbearing years.
-At Capital Women’s Care in Arlington, Virginia, OB/GYNs Reepa Shah, MD and Gwendolyn Cobbs, MD, are trained in the most advanced techniques to diagnose and treat endometriosis.
+At Capital Women’s Care in Arlington, Virginia, OB/GYN Reepa Shah, MD is trained in the most advanced techniques to diagnose and treat endometriosis.
 If you’re looking for relief from endometriosis, call or click online to schedule an appointment with Capital Women’s Care today.

 Endometriosis is a women’s health condition that involves the tissue that normally grows within your uterus and sheds during your menstrual period.
 This tissue, called endometrium, starts to grow outside the uterus when you have endometriosis.
 Endometriosis may cause severe pelvic pain and can make it difficult to get pregnant.

 Endometriosis is a common gynecologic disorder that affects about 11% of American women aged 15-44.
 This condition occurs more frequently in women in their 30s and 40s.

 Factors that may increase your chances of getting endometriosis include:

 The most common symptom of endometriosis is pelvic pain, which may be chronic or intense.
 Pelvic pain may worsen just before or during your menstrual period.

 Impaired fertility is the main complication of endometriosis.
 About 40% of women who experience infertility also suffer from endometriosis.

 If you want to have a baby, don’t give up hope.
 Many women with mild to moderate endometriosis still have successful pregnancies and births.
 However, it may be more difficult to get pregnant if you have endometriosis.